redsanket/spark/external/hue/guide/howtos/index.rst

     by mobile_app_name order by views desc;

 .. note:: The parameterized inputs ``${OUTPUT}`` and ``${DATE}`` will be
-          replaced with values by the coordinator.
+          replaced with values by the Coordinator.

 2. Create an Oozie Workflow for the Hive Script
 -----------------------------------------------